 - ability to get housing and loans, and/or

-- military status (if applicable)
+- military status (if applicable).

+Colorado domestic violence cases only involve people in an intimate relationship.
 An intimate relationship is based on a romantic attachment or shared parental status, such as:

-- A wife or husband, or an ex-wife or ex-husband; or
+- a wife or husband, or an ex-wife or ex-husband; or

-- A girlfriend or boyfriend, or an ex-girlfriend or ex-boyfriend; or
+- a girlfriend or boyfriend, or an ex-girlfriend or ex-boyfriend; or

-- A co-parent (“baby daddy” or “baby mama”), including of adopted children7
+- a co-parent (“baby daddy” or “baby mama”), including of adopted children.7

-Roommates, friends, or co-workers do not count as intimate relationships unless they fall under one of the above categories.
-It is not necessary that the two people live together.
+Note it is not necessary that the two people live together.
 A sexual relationship may be an indicator of an intimate relationship, but it is not required.

-- They want you out of jail so you can earn money and support the family
+- they want you out of jail so you can earn money and support the family.

 You usually may not possess firearms while there is a restraining order against you in a DV case.
-So you must surrender your guns to law enforcement, a dealer, or a private party.
-Then if the case gets dismissed and the restraining order lifted, your guns may be returned.
+Therefore you must surrender your guns to:

 If you are convicted of a felony or a violent misdemeanor, you will lose gun rights permanently.
 However, if you are convicted of a non-violent misdemeanor, you may be able to keep your gun rights.9